-In the set-up depicted, the microphone to be tested is connected to the Level Recorder Type 2305, via a Microphone Amplifier Type 2604, the originating sound source being a loudspeaker which is fed from the B. F. O. Type 1014.
-As the sound pressure in front of the microphone under test has to be kept constant, it is necessary to place it relatively close to another microphone (in this case a Condenser Microphone Type 4131) which is coupled to a second Microphone Amplifier Type 2604, the output of which is fed to the "Compressor Input" of the BFO ensuring a constant sound source.
+In the set-up depicted, the microphone to be tested is connected to the Level Recorder Type 2305, via a Microphone Amplifier Type 2604, the originating sound source being a loudspeaker which is fed from the B.F.O.
+Type 1022.
+As the sound pressure in front of the microphone under test has to be kept constant, it is necessary to place it relatively close to another microphone (in this case a Condenser Microphone Type 4131) which is coupled to a second Microphone Amplifier Type 2604, the output of which is fed to the COMPRESSOR INPUT of the BFO ensuring a constant sound source.
 It is essential that the two microphones are symmetrically placed in the radiated sound field and the correct compressor speed selected.
-If the acoustical delay time required for the sound to travel from the loudspeaker to the microphone is $\tau$ , this period must be small in comparison to the time constant determining the compressor speed.
+The acoustical delay time required for the sound to travel from the loudspeaker to the microphone must be small in comparison to the time constant determining the compressor speed.
 Under normal circumstances these conditions are easily fulfilled.

-Fig. 17b.
-Recording made with the set-up shown in 17a.
+Fig. 3.5b.
+Recording made with the set-up shown in Fig. 3.5a.